AlibabaCloudDocs/mongodb/intl.en-US/Product Introduction/What is ApsaraDB for MongoDB?.md

 Dedicated clusters
 ---------------------------------------

-You can purchase ApsaraDB for MongoDB instances in ApsaraDB MyBase dedicated clusters.
-For more information, see [What is ApsaraDB MyBase?]()
+You can purchase ApsaraDB for MongoDB instances in ApsaraDB for MyBase dedicated clusters.
+For more information, see [What is ApsaraDB for MyBase?]()

 Deployment suggestions
 -------------------------------------------

 Consider the following aspects when you create and use an ApsaraDB for MongoDB instance:

-* Region and zone
+* Regions and zones

   A region is an Alibaba Cloud data center.
 A zone is a physical area within a region that has its own independent power grid and network.
 The region and zone determine the physical location of an ApsaraDB for MongoDB instance.
 You cannot change the region of an ApsaraDB for MongoDB instance after the instance is created.
 For more information, see [Regions and zones](~~40654~~).

   You can select a region and zone based on your geographical location, availability of Alibaba Cloud services, application availability requirements, and whether internal network communication is required.
 For example, if your application is deployed on an [Elastic Compute Service](~~25367~~) (ECS) instance and requires an ApsaraDB for MongoDB instance to serve as its database, you must select the same region and zone as the ECS instance when you create your ApsaraDB for MongoDB instance.